 After I posted my red and green essay the other night, I watched a documentary on the Swedish cinematographer Sven Nykvist, Light Keeps Me Company (Ljuset håller mig sällskap), which isn’t very good at all, which doesn’t show what it tries to show, but was full of all sorts of red and green mise en scene, both in the documentary itself and the films within the film.
 The films that Nykvist shot and lit with Bergman, with Woody Allen, with Polanski.
 Red and green seemed to follow Nykvist around.

 Here are some stills from Light Keeps Me Company, (directed by Nykvist’s son, Carl-Gustaf Nykvist), which opens with a story (Nykvist’s favorite, Siddhartha) about the green of the world.
 Green is both textual and visual here.
 Onscreen and offscreen.
-Incidental and intended.
-It’s almost like surround sound.
+Incidental and intentional.
+Almost like surround sound.

 Later in the documentary, red starts to appear—in Light Keeps Me Company, in Bergman’s Cries and Whispers and Autumn Sonata.
 In these instances, Nykvist makes the red—chooses it—himself.
 Surrounds others.
 But sometimes, red simply pops up on its own and surrounds him: in the film crew, at award ceremonies, at his home, on a farm, in the movies he lit.
 The last still is from a speech and language test that Nykvist took, which ultimately diagnosed him with a rare form of dementia, aphasia.